Observables in Quantum Mechanics and the Importance of Self-adjointness: Hilbert spaces

 The scalar product in $L^2(a,b)$ is defined by

-It is significant that the integral are Lebesgue integrals, and strictly speaking, the elements of $L^2(a,b)$ are equivalence classes of functions that are equal almost everywhere\footnote{When speaking about some function belonging to $L^2(a,b)$ and possessing some additional specific properties like absolute continuity, we actually mean the representative of the corresponding equivalence class.}. \end{itemize}
+It is important to note that here the integrals are Lebesgue integrals, and strictly speaking, the elements of $L^2(a,b)$ are equivalence classes of functions that are equal almost everywhere\footnote{When speaking about some function belonging to $L^2(a,b)$ and possessing some additional specific properties like absolute continuity, we actually mean the representative of the corresponding equivalence class.}. \end{itemize}